trevithj/my-app-20190919/README.md

 ### Map and Search summary

 This due to a lack of time.
-Also, the mock data created some very strange addresses, so it was unclear how valid these results were likely to be.
+Also, the mock data created some very strange addresses, so it was unclear how valid these results were likely to be for displaying on a map.